The Corporation of Lloyd's is the service provider to and regulator of a market of independent insurers, called underwriting syndicates.

 For that reason we are not able to answer questions about individual policies.

 If you're interested in obtaining insurance at Lloyd's, you should contact an independent agent or broker.
-You can find them at the Independent Insurance Agents and Brokers Association and the Wholesale & Specialty Insurance Association.
+You can find them at the Independent Insurance Agents and Brokers Association.

 The underwriting syndicates that insure risk in the Lloyd's market in London make their own arrangements to handle claims locally.
 There is no central policy or claims database at Lloyd's.

 In the event of a claim, policyholders should always follow the instructions set out in the insurance policy.
 The proper parties to be notified should be specified in the policy and they should be notified in accordance with the claims procedure of that policy.

 Communication about the claim should take place between the insured and their agent, broker, or the entity that sold the insurance to the insured.
 It is their responsibility to communicate with the underwriters at Lloyd's with whom they placed the insurance.

 Lloyd's "claims" department in London performs a regulatory function.
 It does not administer individual claims.

 Lloyd’s is not an agent for claims notifications on behalf of underwriters and has no dedicated email address, fax, or telephone number for that purpose.
 Lloyd's should be approached only where normal lines of communication may have broken down.
 It is possible that Lloyd’s may not be able to identify the underwriters or otherwise be of assistance.
 We will attempt to assist inquirers, but in doing so, Lloyd’s does not accept any legal responsibility.

 Lloyd’s – the legal entity that oversees the businesses operating in the Lloyd’s market – is not the appropriate party for Service of Suit or Tenders of Defense and Indemnity.
 Such items have to be served on underwriters and/or their nominated agents.